 The soul food served in We Shuckin perfectly matches the atmosphere created inside the restaurant.
-Revel in the moment with tastes of authentic southern-style fried catfish, or fill your belly with jumbo wings.
+Revel in the moment with authentic southern-style fried catfish tastes, or fill your belly with jumbo wings.
 The Cajun-inspired menu includes Cajun rice, gumbo, and more.
 The perfect remedy to the spices is to sip on their signature Jivin’ Juice or sweet lemonade.

-From the food to the restaurant’s old-school vibe, there’s a lot to rave about We Shuckin, which attracts people from even outside Miami to make the drive to eat there.
+From the food to the restaurant’s old-school vibe, there’s a lot to rave about We Shuckin, which attracts people from even outside Miami to drive to eat there.